 MYTH 3: THEFT FROM MY EMPLOYEES IS NOT SOMETHING WE HAVE TO WORRY ABOUT

+In the past ten years, employee theft has accounted for up to 42.9% of lost revenue in the US.
 Employee theft is something we don’t like to talk about because we believe that on a whole, people are honest and that you trust your employees to not be stealing from you.
-But, often the results tell us otherwise.
-If 42.9% of loss in the U.S is from internal theft, then accountability in your cash processes and loss prevention efforts need to be in place in case there is something going on within your business.
+But, the statistics often tell us otherwise.
+If 42.9% of loss is from internal theft, then accountability in your cash processes and loss prevention efforts need to be in place in case there is something going on within your business.

 MYTH 4: THE MOST EFFECTIVE WAY TO COUNT CASH IS BY HAND

-Think about the number of times you count bills and coins a day…
+Think about the number of times you count notes and coins a day…

 Do you count the drawer at the beginning and end of the day?
 Do you count the drawer during shift changes?
 Do you have a safe for deposits that needs to be counted?
 Do you perform spot audits throughout the day?
 Do you refill an ATM?

-Cash management tools could decrease the time spent counting cash by 70% and give you an ROI in 6 months!
-Tellermate helps you optimize your cash handling practices by providing fast and accurate ways to count and manage cash.
+Cash management tools could decrease the time spent counting cash by 70% and give you an ROI in 6 months.
+Tellermate helps you optimise your cash handling practices by providing fast and accurate ways to count and manage cash.